 Simultaneous submissions are accepted, but we ask that you notify us of this at the time of submission.
 If your submission has been accepted elsewhere, please withdraw the piece or make a note via Submittable.
 Multiple submissions are not accepted and will not be read.
 Please wait until you receive a response from us before submitting again.
 Please allow four to six months for a decision and submit no more than twice a year.

-Each contributor receives a one-year subscription to The Journal and two contributor’s copies.
-Unfortunately, at this time we are only able to offer monetary payment to our art contributors.
+Contributors to our print issues receive a one-year subscription to The Journal and two contributor’s copies, and contributors to our online issues receive a one-year subscription to The Journal.
+Unfortunately, at this time we are unable to offer monetary payment to our contributors.
 Recent contributors, please wait at least one year from when your work appears in The Journal before submitting again.

-All fiction submissions should be double-spaced.
-We are happy to consider self-contained excerpts of novels and long stories, but please note that historically it is unusual for us to publish stories longer than 10,000 words.
-Shorter fiction and flash fiction may be considered for online publication.
+All fiction submissions should be double-spaced, Times New Roman.
+We are happy to consider self-contained excerpts of novels and long stories, but please note that historically it is unusual for us to publish stories longer than 8,000 words.
+If you are submitting flash fiction, you are welcome to submit up to three 1000-word stories in a single .doc or .pdf document.

 Essays: We are interested in nonfiction in any form, though we rarely publish academic writing or straight reportage.
 We welcome memoir, personal essay, lyric and experimental work, hybrid forms, new journalism and non-academic cultural criticism.
 And while we are open to all aesthetic and stylistic approaches, we especially value writing that is fresh, honest, self-aware, and well expressed.